Four Palestinian militants killed in Gaza clashes with Israel

 "We are not interested in an unjustified escalation but we have the right to defend our people," he later told reporters.

-The latest violence comes at a difficult time for Hamas, which lost its most powerful backer in July, when Egypt's Islamist President Mohamed Mursi was ousted by the military.
+The violence came at a difficult time for Hamas, which lost its most powerful backer in July, when Egypt's Islamist President Mohamed Mursi was ousted by the military.
 Relations with Egypt have deteriorated sharply since then.

 "We urge Arab nations to support us so that we can get rid of the occupation and regain our land," Al-Hayya said.